-- 30.1 The Council can, from time to time and in its absolute discretion, make such arrangements as it sees fit in connection with the organisation and administration of any general meeting. - 30.2 Such arrangements can govern admission to the meeting, or admission to a particular location from which members, the Secretary, Chief Executive and Divisional Chief Executives participate in the meeting, and can provide for participation in the meeting to be at more than one place or for the meeting to be held by electronic means. - 30.3 Any such arrangements can only be made on the basis that they are intended to be fair and equitable as between all members and proxies otherwise entitled to attend the meeting.
+The Council and the person chairing any general meeting, may, from time to time and in their absolute discretion, make such arrangements as it sees fit in connection with the organisation and administration of any general meeting.

-- 30.4 The entitlement of any member or proxy to attend a general meeting, or to participate in it at a particular place, are subject to such arrangements under byelaw 30.1 as may be for the time being in force and are stated in the notice of the meeting to apply to that meeting. - 30.5 In the case of a general meeting where the Council determines that participation in the meeting is to be possible at more than one place: - a) the Council must direct that the meeting is to be held at a place specified in the notice ('the principal place') at which the person chairing the meeting is to preside, and also make provision for participation in the meeting at other places ('the subsidiary places') by members and proxies; - b) the Council is to cause arrangements to be made to ensure that all persons attending the meeting (in whatever place) are able to participate (if entitled to do so) in the business of the meeting and are able to see and hear anyone else attending the meeting while that person is addressing the meeting; and - c) the arrangements under byelaw 30.1 regarding attendance at the meeting may provide for admission to the subsidiary places as well as the principal place so that (so far as possible) any members and proxies entitled to attend the meeting are able to do so at at least one of those places. - 30.6 For the purposes of all other provisions of these byelaws (including in particular byelaw 32.1) any meeting which is held at a principal place and one or more subsidiary places is to be treated as being held and taking place at the principal place and as attended by members and duly appointed proxies who are present at the principal place or at one of the subsidiary places. - 30.7 Without prejudice to byelaw 26.6, a failure (for any reason) of communication equipment, or any other failure in the arrangements for participation in the meeting at more than one place, does not affect the validity of the meeting at the principal place, or any business conducted there, or any action taken as a result. - 30.8 Where provision is made for a meeting to be held in one or more places, the Council can allow the proceedings of a meeting, or any part of it, to be viewed elsewhere, whether by a televisual link or by any other means, including electronic means, but any such viewing by any person is not to be taken to be participation in the meeting or form part of, or in any way affect the business of, the meeting in question.
+- 30.2 Such arrangements can govern admission to the meeting either physically or by using electronic means, or admission to a particular location from which members, the Secretary, Chief Executive and Divisional Chief Executives participate in the meeting, and can provide for participation in the meeting to be at more than one place or for the meeting to be held physically and/or by electronic means. - Any such arrangements can only be made on the basis that they are intended to be fair and equitable as between all members and proxies otherwise entitled to attend and participate in the meeting. - 30.4 The entitlement of any member or proxy to attend a general meeting, or to participate in it at a particular place, are subject to such arrangements under byelaw 30.1 as may be for the time being in force and are stated in the notice of the meeting to apply to that meeting. - 30.5 In the case of a general meeting where the Council determines that participation in the meeting is to be possible at more than one place: - a) the Council must direct that the meeting is to be held either physically at a place specified in the notice or by electronic means, and also make provision for participation in the meeting at other places) either physically or by electronic means; - b) the Council is to cause arrangements to be made to ensure that all persons attending the meeting (in whatever place) are able to participate (if entitled to do so) in the business of the meeting and are able to hear anyone else attending the meeting while that person is addressing the meeting; and - c) the arrangements under byelaw 30.1 regarding attendance at the meeting may provide for admission to the subsidiary places as well as the principal place so that (so far as possible) any members and proxies entitled to attend the meeting are able to do so at least one of those places. - 30.6 For the purposes of all other provisions of these byelaws (including in particular byelaw 33.1) any meeting which is held at a principal place and one or more subsidiary places is to be treated as being held and taking place at the principal place and as attended by members and duly appointed proxies who are present at the principal place or at one of the subsidiary places. - 30.7 Without prejudice to byelaw 26.6, a failure (for any reason) of communication equipment, or any other failure in the arrangements for participation in the meeting at more than one place, does not affect the validity of the meeting at the principal place, or any business conducted there, or any action taken as a result.